 Wrapping It Up

 Do you have any thoughts on hardtack?
 Have you tried eating it and do you like it?
 Have you tried any other hardtack recipes that have worked well?
-Sound off in the comment section below and let us know.
+Sound off in the comment section below and let us know what you think of this hard biscuit.
 Thanks for reading.